Bergen auf Rügen (Amt)

-Bergen auf Rügen is an Amt in the district of Vorpommern-Rügen, in Mecklenburg-Vorpommern, Germany.
+Bergen auf Rügen is an Amt in the district of Vorpommern-Rügen in Mecklenburg-Vorpommern, Germany.
 The seat of the Amt is in Bergen auf Rügen.
+It was established on Jan 1, 2005 as a combination of the Amt Bergen/Land, the Amt Garz and the city of Bergen auf Rügen, which previously did not have its own Amt.

 The Amt Bergen auf Rügen consists of the following municipalities: